hanankem/rt-mysql/README.md

-# rt-postgresdb
+# rt-MySQLDB
-This script will creade a Postgresql database, ready to work with Artifactory.
+This script will creade a MySQL database, ready to work with Artifactory.
 Please mind, this is for testing porpuses only!
 This script should not be used for production/long-term work.

 Prerequisite: